Podcast

 Whether you’re a greyhound lover, a curious listener, or an advocate for change, this is the podcast for you.

-👗 Proudly sponsored by Henry Houndwear – dressing the best-dressed hounds around! https://henryhoundwear.com.au/
+Proudly sponsored by Henry Houndwear – what all the best dressed hounds are wearing! https://henryhoundwear.com.au/

 Free The Hounds acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and community.
 We pay our respects to them and their cultures; and to elders both past and present.